|

 of the court summoning prospective jurors.
 Venire facias de novo

-or irregularity in the jury, or where the verdict is so imperfect
+impropriety or irregularity in the jury, or where the verdict

 Venue